katyo/snabbdom-edge/README.md

 ## Write HTML

-At first you may want to produce HTML output from virtual nodes on server-side.
+On the server side you usually want produce HTML output from virtual nodes.
-The `writeHTML` function do this thing.
+The `writeHTML` function does this thing for you.

 The supported features includes attributes, style and class.

 The another way to do this is using `snabbdom-to-html` package.
-This package has simple and clean alternative for it.
+This package is a simple and clean alternative for it.

-Usage example:
+Typical usage:

 ```javascript